 Over recent years providing appropriate sensory stimulation for Alzheimer’s disease and other forms of dementia has been proven to decrease agitation and restlessness and also can improve sleep patterns.
-With these symptoms being extremely common in most kind of dementia, sensory can therefore improves quality of life for patients.
+With these symptoms being extremely common in most kinds of dementia, sensory can, therefore, enrich patients quality of life.

 Everyone needs sensory stimulation in order to take in the world around them and, the only way we can get the information into our brains is through our senses; sight, sound, touch, taste, smell and movement.
 But if we have too much stimulation we can become easily overwhelmed and if we have too little stimulation we can lose the ability to do things and can have a serious effect on our health and well-being.

 What Sensory is appropriate for those with Dementia?

 A space the patient can go into and have familiar things around them, mainly things from past experiences that may trigger a memory.
 People with Dementia can think they are back in time and can become very anxious if they get a glance in the mirror of themselves and realise they are 81, not 21!
 Therefore as carers, we need to make them feel as comfortable as possible, not correcting them when they make reference to an event from the past.
 This is where the Reminiscence Sensory Rooms come into play.

 Engaging in reminiscence activities keeps the person stimulated, involved and active.
 Also improving their memory and social interaction whilst having fun.